saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#boolean">Boolean</a></td>
 <td>

-Determine if this service account should be enabled
+Determine if this service account should be enabled.

 </td>
 </tr>